 Nicholas designed and executed field data collection protocols for aviation flight and ground noise community measurements, aircraft and ground service equipment directivity and spectrum measurements, soundscape binaural recordings, operator procedures surveys, and community attitudes surveys.
 He performed analyses including aviation flight noise modeling, aviation ground noise modeling, airline fleet database analyses, noise model validation statistical analyses, representative flight track tool creation, binaural recording processing, and educational outcomes statistical analyses.
 His work supported a broad range of sponsors including airports, utilities, private companies, the FAA, the Federal Interagency Committee on Aviation Noise, and the Airport Cooperative Research Program.

 BSE Acoustical Engineering, University of Hartford

-As a senior member of the Environmental Measurement and Modeling Division at the Volpe Center, Amanda Rapoza serves as technical lead for numerous transportation-related noise projects for the Federal Railroad Administration (FRA), Federal Aviation Administration (FAA), National Park Service (NPS), and Federal Highway Administration (FHWA).
+As a senior member of the Environmental Measurement and Modeling Division at the U.S. DOT Volpe Center, Amanda Rapoza serves as technical lead for numerous transportation-related noise projects for the Federal Railroad Administration (FRA), Federal Aviation Administration (FAA), National Park Service (NPS), and Federal Highway Administration (FHWA).